george0st/qgate-sln-mlrun/docs/kafka.md

    - it required `pip install kafka-python~=2.0`
    - it required `pip install avro~=1.11`
  - NOTE
-   - these are versions valid for MLRun 1.6.2
+   - it is valid for MLRun 1.6.2

 ## Useful sources for kafka